dlopez079/ATM-Console/README.md

 node --version
 ```

-If there is not node js, run the following:
+If you do not have node.js installed, run the following:
 ```
 sudo apt install node.js
 ```